risingwavelabs/risingwave-docs-legacy/versioned_docs/version-0.1.17/create-source/create-source-cdc.md

 slug: /create-source-cdc
 ---

-Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.
+Change data capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.

 RisingWave provides native MySQL and PostgreSQL CDC connectors.
 With these CDC connectors, you can ingest CDC data from these databases directly, without setting up additional services like Kafka.